-Cultivating autonomy and well-being in senior years
+Cultivating sustainable autonomy and home well-being

-Transforming living spaces for safety and ease
+Adapting living spaces for accessibility and ease

 Structural safety adjustments